 (2) Church Synod is convened for an extraordinary session if at least 15 members, the Bishop or Church Council demand it.

-(3) If, in terms of paragraph 2, members of Church Synod demand that a meeting be convened, the applicants shall include the proposed agenda with their request.
+(3) If, in terms of Section 35(2), members of Church Synod demand that a meeting be convened, the applicants shall include the proposed agenda with their request.
 It shall be addressed to Church Council.
 Church Council may make additions to the agenda.

 Section 36 Convening of Sessions of Church Synod